nautobot/nautobot-app-data-validation-engine/docs/user/app_use_cases.md

 * name - A unique name for the rule.
 * enabled - A boolean to toggle enforcement of the rule on and off.
-* content type - The Nautobot model to which the rule should apply (device, site, etc.).
+* content type - The Nautobot model to which the rule should apply (e.g. device, location, etc.).
 * field - The name of the field on the Nautobot model which should always be required.
 * error message - An optional error message to display to the user when validation fails.
 By default, a message indicating the field may not be left blank is shown.

 ![Required Rules Edit](../images/required-rules-edit.png)

-In this example, a rule is enforcing that site objects must always have a description populated.
+In this example, a rule is enforcing that location objects must always have a description populated.

 ![Required Rules Enforcement](../images/required-rules-enforcement.png)